goldstrike77/ansible-role-linux-kubernetes/README.md

 - [Contributors](#Contributors)

 ## Overview
-This Ansible role installs Kubernetes on linux operating system, including establishing a filesystem structure and server configuration with some common operational features, very easy to deploy if you use HashiCorp Consul as DNS-based service discovery.
+Kubernetes is an open-source container-orchestration system for automating application deployment, scaling, and management.
+It was originally designed by Google, and is now maintained by the Cloud Native Computing Foundation.
+This Ansible role installs Kubernetes on linux operating system, including establishing a filesystem structure and cluster configuration with some common operational features, very easy to deploy if you use HashiCorp Consul as DNS-based service discovery.

 >__There are two file that record token for prometheus and dashboard in /tmp folder at first master node, Burn after reading!__